trustpoliticsfear/trustpoliticsfear.github.io/_texts/The-World-Ive-Grown-Up-In.md

 We only care about politics, and society's problems, when it's too late to hear the warnings and they've already affected the society that WE live in because our generation today says "It's all about me and now".
 Do we really care when we're posting apologetic pictures about terror and social and political trauma, or is it merely about grabbing likes and compliments and validations?
 We continue afterwards scrolling through pictures of puppies, memes, food posts, and never speak of our social and political problems again, until it happens again and a reaction is expected to 'prove' we care.

+## Jess, 17, female, Castle Hill, Anglo-Chinese Australian, Christian

+I think anger is productive.
+It's what changes society.
+But growing up in today's day and age I still don't know what I'm angry about.
+I'm still figuring it out.

 ## Drake, 17, male, Mount Druitt, Anglo Australian, Christian

 To me the war on terror means a disagreement between religions.
 From what I know and see, it's a war between Muslims, extremists, and westerners.
 Personally, I know not all Muslims are extremists.
 Most of them aren't, but there are groups out there that thrive on terrorist attacks.
 I don't know why there are these groups and why they do what they do, but I feel restricted in everything I do and say now.
 When traveling, it is a very long and exhausting process with customs and security, but I know it's for all our protection.